kspeer825/k8s-reverse-proxy/README.md

 ### Rate Limiting

-Rate limiting can be enabled in order to protect against DOS attacks, or to limit usage on upstream services.
+Rate limiting can be enabled in order to protect against DOS attacks or to limit usage on upstream services.
 The open source [Rate Limiting](https://docs.konghq.com/hub/kong-inc/rate-limiting/) plugin can be configured based on requests per unit time (second, minute, hour, etc.).
-It can be applied to a specific endpoint or requester, and can aggregate requests by various fields.
+It can be applied to a specific endpoint or requester and can aggregate requests by various fields.

 #### Configure:
 ```